Testing classical-quantum gravity with geodesic deviation: Strain Spectra for CQ models

 \subsection{Short summary for the strain spectra}

 Finally, Fig.~\ref{fig:All_plot} shows a simultaneous plot of all the models discussed so far for the purpose of comparison.
-The green solid line represents Eq.~\eqref{Spectrum_Oppenheim_original} for the original Oppenheim \emph{et al}. model, while the green dot-dashed line corresponds to its minimum, given by Eq.~\eqref{mini_Spectrum_Oppenheim_original}.
-The cyan solid line denotes the Einstein-consistent model in Eq.~\eqref{Spectrum_white_Ein}.
+The blue solid line represents Eq.~\eqref{Spectrum_Oppenheim_original} for the original Oppenheim \emph{et al}. model, while the blue dot-dashed line corresponds to its minimum, given by Eq.~\eqref{mini_Spectrum_Oppenheim_original}.
+The green solid line denotes the Bianchi-consistent model in Eq.~\eqref{Spectrum_white_Ein}.
 The red solid line represents the environmental CQ model in Eq.~\eqref{Spectrum_Environmental_Oppenheim}, and the red dot-dashed line shows its minimum strain, given by Eq.~\eqref{mini_ENmodel}, which is independent of the functional forms of $D_{\mu\nu\rho\sigma}(x,y)$ and $N_{\mu\nu\rho\sigma}(x,y)$.
-Finally, the blue solid line corresponds to the strain yielded by perturbative quantum gravity from Ref.~\cite{PhysRevD.103.044017}, as given in Eq.~\eqref{PSD_QG}.
+Finally, the yellow solid line corresponds to the strain yielded by perturbative quantum gravity from Ref.~\cite{PhysRevD.103.044017}, as given in Eq.~\eqref{PSD_QG}.